 Splunk Enterprise Security requires minimum hardware specifications that you increase according to your needs and usage of Splunk Enterprise Security.
 These specifications also apply for a single instance deployment of Splunk Enterprise Security.

 |Machine role||Minimum CPU||Minimum RAM|

 Indexing is an I/O-intensive process.
 The indexers require sufficient disk I/O to ingest and parse data efficiently while responding to search requests.
 For the latest IOPS requirements to run Splunk Enterprise, see Reference Hardware: Indexer in the Capacity Planning Manual.

 You might need to increase the hardware specifications of your own Enterprise Security deployment above the minimum hardware requirements depending on your environment.
-Depending on your system configuration, refer to the mid-range or high-performance specifications for Splunk platform reference hardware.
+Depending on your system configuration, refer to the mid-range or high-performance specifications for Splunk Enterprise reference hardware.
 See Mid-range specification and High-performance specification in the Capacity Planning Manual.

 If the number of indexer CPU cores in your deployment exceeds the minimum hardware specifications, you can implement one of the parallelization settings to improve the indexer performance for specific use cases.
 See Parallelization settings in the Capacity Planning Manual.